Adapted from an original article by Bruce Barker, P.Ag.

 Weed control in pulses is an important step to maximizing yield and profitability, since many pulse crops are poor competitors with weeds.
 Controlling weeds early is generally accepted as a good management strategy.

-Researchers look at the critical period of weed control (CPWC) as an important part of integrated weed management.
-This is defined as the growth stages in the crop that must be kept weed free to prevent yield loss.
-The critical period is based on yield loss due to weed interference of no more than 5%.
+Researchers view the critical period of weed control (CPWC) as an important component of integrated weed management.
+This is defined as the crop’s growth stages that must be kept weed-free to prevent yield loss.
+The critical period is based on a yield loss of no more than 5% due to weed interference.
 In other words, the crop has to be weed-free during these stages to prevent a yield loss of more than 5%.

 Peas

-Research in northeast Alberta and the Peace River region showed pea yields were higher and more consistent with spraying at the second node stage compared to the eighth node stage.
-Yield was increased (22 to 125%) seven times out of 10 with early applications.
+Research in northeast Alberta and the Peace River region showed that pea yields were higher and more consistent when spraying at the second-node stage than at the eighth-node stage.
+Yield was increased (22–125%) in 7 of 10 cases with early applications.

 Lentils

-Research at the University of Saskatchewan (U of S) found that lentils have a CPWC beginning at the five-node stage and continuing to the 10-node stage.
+Research at the University of Saskatchewan (USask) found that lentils exhibit CPWC from the five-node stage through the 10-node stage.
 The researchers stated that this is the period when weeds begin to start to accumulate significant growth and ends with lentil canopy closure.
-They concluded growers should consider using a post-emergent residual herbicide that can control weeds during the CPWC.
+They concluded that growers should consider using a post-emergent residual herbicide to control weeds during the CPWC.

-Subsequent research at the U of S on Clearfield® lentils found that an application of IMI-herbicides at the six-node stage resulted in 30% higher yield than the two-node stage.
-Based on these results, an IMI- herbicide application on Clearfield® lentils was recommended at the five-to six-node stage.
+Subsequent research at the USask on Clearfield® lentils found that an application of IMI herbicides at the six-node stage yielded 30% higher than at the two-node stage.
+Based on these results, an IMI herbicide application on Clearfield® lentils was recommended at the five-to-six-node stage.

-Research completed at AAFC – Scott found that post-emergent harrowing with a tine harrow can be used to control weed seedlings when the crop is very short (less than 10 centimetres or four inches), provided that the foliage is dry and the operation is done on a warm, sunny day.
+Research conducted at AAFC Scott found that post-emergent harrowing with a tine harrow can be used to control weed seedlings when the crop is very short (less than 10 centimetres or 4 inches), provided that the foliage is dry and the operation is performed on a warm, sunny day.

 Faba Beans

 Faba beans are poor competitors with weeds, especially during the seedling stage.
 In research plots in Alberta, yield was reduced by as much as 85% when wild oat levels were high.
-The CPWC in faba bean is currently under investigation by the University of Saskatchewan Weed Program.
-Preliminary results suggest a fairly wide CPWC of 5-node to early flowering based on two locations over two years.
+The CPWC in faba bean is currently under investigation by the USask Weed Program.
+Preliminary results suggest a fairly wide CPWC, from 5-node to early flowering, based on two locations over two years.
 This work is continuing in 2021 to confirm the preliminary results.

-Other weed control strategies include the use of Edge™ pre-emergent application in the fall, or a pre-plant or pre-emerge application of Authority® herbicide.
+Other weed control strategies include the use of Edge™ pre-emergent application in the fall, or a pre-plant or pre-emergent application of Authority® herbicide.

 Chickpeas

 Chickpeas are not a competitive crop, especially when weed competition occurs early.
-Yield loss has been reported as high as 81 to 97%.
+Yield loss has been reported at 81–97%.
 If weeds have emerged, apply herbicides at early crop stages.
-This will improve weed control and reduce competition from the weeds, and usually reduce herbicide injury.
+This will improve weed control, reduce weed competition, and usually reduce herbicide injury.

-Post-emergent harrowing is not recommended for weed control as it can spread disease and cause severe crop injury.
+Post-emergent herbicides are not recommended for weed control as they can spread disease and cause severe crop injury.

 Soybeans

 Research is only starting on many aspects of soybean production.
 Many recommendations come from Manitoba or Ontario.
-In soybeans, the CPWC is generally recognized as lasting from emergence to the second or third trifoliate leaf stages (V2-V3), but can last well into the reproductive stages.
-This critical period was established at the University of Guelph, and is generally recognized as appropriate for Manitoba and Saskatchewan.
+In soybeans, the CPWC is generally recognized as lasting from emergence to the second- or third-trifoliate leaf stage (V2–V3), but can persist well into the reproductive stages.
+This critical period was established at the University of Guelph and is generally recognized as appropriate for Manitoba and Saskatchewan.

 Dry Beans

-When beans are planted in wide row spacing, tillage can be used between the rows for weed control.
+When beans are planted with wide row spacing, tillage between the rows can be used for weed control.
 Manitoba Agriculture recommends tillage during warm days when the beans are slightly wilted, as the crop will be less susceptible to breakage and the weeds will wilt and die quickly.
 Do not till when the foliage is wet, as diseases can be easily spread under these conditions.

 Integrated Weed Management

-With the on-going challenges of herbicide resistance, research is being conducted on an integrated weed management approaches that uses both herbicidal and non-herbicidal weed control methods.
-Research at the U of S is looking at using mechanical approaches such as rotary hoeing, inter-row cultivation, weed wiping, crop topping, weed seedhead clipping, and the Harrington Seed Destructor.
+With the ongoing challenges of herbicide resistance, research is underway on an integrated weed management approach that combines herbicidal and non-herbicidal weed control methods.
+Research at USask is examining mechanical approaches such as rotary hoeing, inter-row cultivation, weed wiping, crop topping, weed seedhead clipping, and the Harrington Seed Destructor.

-Layering of herbicides is also a practice that is being recommended by weed specialists as another way of utilizing multiple modes of action to help slow the development of herbicide resistance.
-Layering uses a pre-emergent herbicide followed up with a different post-emergent herbicide Group.
+Layering herbicides is also a practice recommended by weed specialists as another way to use multiple modes of action to help slow the development of herbicide resistance.
+Layering uses a pre-emergent herbicide followed by a different post-emergent herbicide Group.
 For example, research at Rosthern in 2014 found the combinations listed provided acceptable control of Group 2 resistant cleavers in pea:

 - Fall Edge™ (ethalfluralin; Group 3) followed by spring pre-emerge Authority® (sulfentrazone; Group 14)